 The fix?
 It starts with the right gear.

 Switch to a lightweight, softer racket that absorbs impact better.
-Focus on improving your grip, technique, and managing your playing frequency.
+Focus on improving your grip, and technique, and managing how often you play.
 Add in smart habits like forearm strengthening, elbow sleeves, and proper warm-ups, and you’ll be back on court — pain-free and confident.

 FAQs